sourcefrog/rsj/README.md

 For examples see the `t/` directory: the lines indented by three spaces are the input and the unindented lines are the expected output.
 These are all checked by `cargo test`.

+### Literate programming

+rsj supports running J code embedded in Markdown files, with the output reinserted into the file, for a kind of literate programming or notebook experience.

+`rsj -D markdown.md` shows a diff of updates to the file.

 ## Goals

+* Run any code that I can write for `advent-of-j`.

 * Be reasonably faithful to the J specification: this is an implementation of J, not just a J-inspired language.
 But, it's not necessary to produce precisely